Falcion/Patternugit/.husky/docs/common.md

-Problems can be separated in three categories: ones with WSL, ones with HUSKY itself and ones with OS and desktop client of GIT.
+Problems can be separated in three categories: ones with WSL, ones with HUSKY itself and ones with OS and desktop client of Git.

-- if NPM/NODE does not work in the WSL on your machine:\
+- if npm/Node does not work in the WSL on your machine:\
   <https://github.com/microsoft/WSL/issues/4249/>
-- If NPM/NPX not found message appears:\
+- If npm/npx not found message appears:\
   <https://github.com/desktop/desktop/issues/12562>

 > [!Tip]